aravind-selvam/bikeshare-company-analysis/README.md

 * Created new column which had ride length duration
 * Exculded outliers like trips with less than 1 min duration

-U can see my data cleaning and manupulation steps [here](https://github.com/aravind9722/Bikeshare_company/blob/main/data_clean.sql)
+U can see my data cleaning and manipulation steps [link to SQL code](https://github.com/aravind9722/Bikeshare_company/blob/main/data_clean.sql)
 ## Analyze
  I used Postgres SQL for Analyzing my data.
  I wanted to analyse the pattern between two users i.e Casual users and Annual members.